RENCI/cmaq-exposure-api/README.md

 **Data Tools**:

-- Pre-ingest checks to validate CMAQ source data against the PostgreSQL database schema
+- `pre-ingest`: checks to validate CMAQ source data against the PostgreSQL database schema
-- Ingest scripts for reading the CMAQ source data into the PostgreSQL database
+- `ingest`: scripts for reading the CMAQ source data into the PostgreSQL database
+- `post-ingest`: scripts for updating the aggregate values of newly ingested data
+- `postgres-functions`: indexes and function generation tools
 - See [README.md](data-tools/README.md) in `data-tools/`

 **Server**